ttmuangkeo/court_vision/README.md

 ## 🎉 Acknowledgments

-- NBA and balldontlie API for data
+- [BallDontLie API](https://www.balldontlie.io/) for comprehensive NBA data
 - Prisma team for the excellent ORM
-- Express.js community
+- Express.js community for the robust backend framework

 ---

-*Building the future of basketball analysis, one tag at a time.*
+*Building the future of basketball analysis, one tag at a time.* 🏀